daiwk/daiwk.github.io/_posts/2016-10-20-nlp-paddlepaddle-layers.md

 + Params:
 	+ name (basestring) – Layer name.
 	+ input (LayerOutput) – Layer Input.
-	+ filter_size (int|tuple|list) – The x dimension of a filter kernel.
+	+ filter_size (int/tuple/list) – The x dimension of a filter kernel.
 Or input a tuple for two image dimension.
-	+ filter_size_y (int|None) – The y dimension of a filter kernel.
+	+ filter_size_y (int/None) – The y dimension of a filter kernel.
 Since PaddlePaddle currently supports rectangular filters, the filter’s shape will be (filter_size, filter_size_y).
 	+ num_filters – Each filter group’s number of filter
 	+ act (BaseActivation) – Activation type.
 Default is tanh
 	+ groups (int) – Group size of filters.